sumeetmathpati/api-benchmarking-challenge/README.md

 plow http://localhost:5000/ -c 100 -n 100000 -d 30s
 ```

-Once its completed you can `Ctrl+c` out of the running docker-compose, and clean out the ES volume with:
+Once its completed you can `Ctrl+c` out of the terminal where docker-compose is running, and clean out the ES volume with:

 ```shell
 docker-compose down -v